The Davidson Fellows Explained

 What is the Davidson Fellows scholarship selection based upon?

-The submissions are each judged for its completeness and correctness.
+The submissions are each judged for their completeness and correctness.
 Entries are divided by category and are analyzed by judges who are actual professionals in the category they are judging.
 The judges can work with more experts to ensure the validity of the projects.

 The Davidson Fellows are selected based on the following judging criteria:

-- 50 points: quality and scope of the entry
+• 50 points: quality and scope of the entry

-- 30 points: level of significance of the work
+• 30 points: level of significance of the work

-- 20 points: applicant’s depth of knowledge and understanding of the work and the related domain area
+• 20 points: applicant’s depth of knowledge and understanding of the work and the related domain area

-Examples of Past Fellows Work
+Examples of Past Fellows’s Work

-Explore the 2017 Davidson Fellows below to understand the topics that are covered by the Davidson Fellows, ranging from the STEM topics to Humanities and Outside the Box.
+Explore the 2017 Davidson Fellows below to understand the topics that are covered by the Davidson Fellows, ranging from STEM topics to Humanities and Outside the Box.

 Also explore the 2019 winners and honorable mentions, their in-depth interviews, and projects here.